sr99622/libonvif/README.md

 It is not recommended to use a wireless connection for the server interface in most instances.
 Wireless cameras are not recommended.
 A 1 Gb network interface on the server should be sufficient to host a reasonable number of cameras.
 Wired network connections will result in a more stable and performant experience than wireless connections.
 Wireless connection stability can also vary widely depending on hardware and drivers.
 Recent Apple Silicon Mac computers had a noticeably better WiFi experience and are recommended if a wireless connection is required.

-Mac computers on recent M4 chips provide excellent performance.
+Mac computers with recent M4 chips provide excellent performance.
 If driving multiple monitors using high resolution streams is a system requirement, the Mac Mini M4 offers high performance with low power consumption, low noise and great value.

-Linux computers with a high end discrete GPU offer very good performance.
+Linux computers with a discrete GPU offer very good performance.
 GPU cards with PCIe 4 compatibility will outperform those designed for PCIe 3.
 GPU cards with 16 PCIe lanes will outperform those with only 8 lanes.
-A Linux computer with an integrated GPU, such as a NUC can also provide good performance, but do have limitations.
+A Linux computer with an integrated GPU, such as a NUC can also provide very good performance, but do have limitations.
 These Linux configurations are capable of driving multiple monitors but may require some patience when setting up.

-Windows computers will work, but require more computing power to achieve similar results to Linux systems with less capable hardware.
+Windows computers will work well, but do require more computing power to achieve similar results to Linux systems with less capable hardware.
 If Windows is the intended OS for either host or client, a higher powered computer will be necessary for satisfactory results.
 Lower powered computers will run the software but will be limited to running a few streams in low resolution.

 &nbsp;